bleeckerj/blog-tutorial-demo/src/content/blog/2024/01/design-fiction-projects.md

 title: "Design Fiction Projects"
 pubDate: 2024-01-20T12:19:00-07:00
 description: What is Design Fiction?
 Not 'the definition' — because you might want to understand by sensing what it is through actual projects, and commentary by Julian Bleecker, Ph.D.
-seo: "Design fiction creates artifacts, not speculations."
+seo: "Design fiction projects from the Near Future Laboratory.
+Remember — Design Fiction creates artifacts, not speculations."
 author: Julian Bleecker
 # Representation of the 'image' object
 image: